mld2443/change/README.md

-In this write-up for all the surprises I encountered trying to be clever with the making change problem, I will describe the techniques I learned along the way, including two surprises: generating functions, and convolutions using the fast Fourier transform.
+In this write-up for all the surprises I encountered trying to be clever with the making change problem, I will describe the techniques I learned along the way, including two big surprises: generating functions, and convolutions using the fast Fourier transform.

 # The problem
 Given some monetary amount X, can you count how many unique ways there are to combine bills and coins that add up to X?